V-chip: Parental responsibility

 While the U.S. Federal Communications Commission (FCC) and Parents Television Council (PTC) research has shown low percentages in parental involvement in television viewing control, Television Watch, a Charleston, South Carolina-based organization advocating the use of parental controls like the V-chip, has consistently found otherwise in its research.
 They found in June 2007 that the majority of parents personally monitor their children's television viewing in some way, whether through use of the V-chip or other means.
 TV Watch has also found that most parents know that they have the option of the V-chip or other parental controls to monitor their children's television viewing, and believe it is primarily their responsibility, not that of the government, to protect children from inappropriate content on television.

 In response to the PTC survey on the V-chip that claimed the device's failure, TV Watch maintains that the survey was "flawed by faulty analysis and biased methodology".
 TV Watch also participated in a Kaiser Family Foundation forum in June 2007, based on recent Kaiser research, which claims that most parents do monitor their children's television viewing, whether or not by means of the V-chip.

 Expenses

-As stated in an article in the Washington Times from March 1998, the V-chip was envisioned to be inexpensive.
+In March 1998, The Washington Times reported that the V-chip was envisioned to be inexpensive.
 The cost to install the V-chip into televisions that are not already equipped with it is between $5–10.
 In addition, every television set with screens of 13″ or larger sold after the year 2000 is required to have a V-chip pre-installed.
 Therefore, some say the cost is insignificant when purchasing a television.